 - People - Even more difficult that creatures in general.
 Humans are very good at recognising the human form and it's hard enough to get it right in games in general without having to embody procedures with these skills.
 Something to experiment with in the future.

 - Static Lighting - It will not be possible to use baked static lighting since generated geometry, particularly of a dynamic/parameterised nature, will present too many variations for storage to be practical.
-There are other solutions available that will eventually be incorporated in the engine to address this.

 - Hand Placement - Placing restrictions on specific objects or locations can be done, but is messy and hard to do.
 It's best to spend the effort understanding the requirements and imbuing the procedures with that knowledge then leave the generation to do the work.